More than 193.53 cr COVID-19 vaccine doses provided to States, UTs: Govt | Law-Order

 More than 193.53 cr COVID-19 vaccine doses provided to States, UTs: Govt

-The Ministry of Health and Family Welfare on Thursday informed that more than 193.53 crore vaccine doses have been provided to States and Union Territories so far under the nationwide COVID-19 vaccination drive.
+Ministry of Health and Family Welfare on Sunday informed that more than 193.53 crore vaccine doses have been provided to States and Union Territories under the nationwide COVID-19 vaccination drive.

 - Country: